christiansassi/embedded-project/README.md

  ┃ ┗ system_msp432p401r.c
 ```

-All the `Gr_*.c` files contain images that have been converted into hexadecimal format for be embedded into the script.
+All the `Gr_*.c` files contain images that have been converted into hexadecimal format to be embedded into the script.

 ### Menu